syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/How-To.md

 You can able to customize the TreeView expand and collapse icon by using “**CssClass**” property of TreeView.
 Refer the below code block to know how to customize the expand/ collapse icons.

-In the view page, add TreeView element and map the properties defined in to the corresponding fields in datasource with that specify the styles for customizing expand/ collapse icons of TreeView.
+In the view page, add TreeView element and map the properties defined in to the corresponding fields in data source with that specify the styles for customizing expand/ collapse icons of TreeView.

     {% highlight html %}